Hydrodynamic limit for a boundary driven super-diffusive symmetric exclusion: Abstract

 \section{Abstract}

-We study the hydrodynamic limit for a model of symmetric exclusion processes with heavy-tailed long jumps and in contact with infinitely extended reservoirs.
+{We study the hydrodynamic limit for symmetric exclusion processes with heavy-tailed long jumps and in contact with infinitely extended reservoirs.
 We show how the corresponding hydrodynamic equations are affected by the parameters defining the model.
 The hydrodynamic equations are characterized by a class of super-diffusive operators that are given by the regional fractional Laplacian with some additional reaction terms and various boundary conditions.
-This work solves some questions left open in \cite{BJGO2} about the same model.
+Here we answer to all the questions left open in \cite{BJGO2} and we prove a conjecture stated in that same article.}